CamileM/Assignment1/README.md

 - Making Decisions
 - Minutes/ROD

-KEY: DON"T waste other people’s time.
+KEY: DON'T waste other people’s time.
 Only attend meetings if you’re suppose to be there and if it is necessary for you.

 ## Task Management
 “The process of managing a tasking during its lifecycle, including planning, tracking and reporting."